Steve Callender is a very busy man who suddenly finds himself a tad busier thanks to his new role with Caesars Entertainment.

-Callender noted other than The Quarter, the Havana-themed entertainment complex, the building was really in need of a lot of repairs.
+He noted that aside from The Quarter, the Havana-themed entertainment complex, the building was in need of a lot of repairs.

 “Once we started to get rolling, we spent $300 million [at Tropicana],” said Callender.
 “We remodeled the entire casino floor.
-We refurbished three hotel towers of our five.
-We actually bought the Chelsea Tower when we needed more rooms, and brought it back to life which was great for the city.”
+We refurbished three hotel towers out of our five.
+We actually bought the Chelsea Tower when we needed more rooms and brought it back to life, which was great for the city.”

 “We’ve done a lot.
 It’s a completely different property and something we are very proud of,” said Callender.